kaipee/android-backup-removal/README.md

 ./find $TV netflix
 ```

-Backup a package and it' data.
+Backup a package and its data.
 ```sh
 ./backup $TV netflix
 ```